 SPUser user = SPContext.Current.Web.CurrentUser;

-_queryManager.UserQuery = string.Format("scope:\"TaskRollup\" AssignedTo:\"{0}\""
+_queryManager.UserQuery = string.Format("scope:\"TaskRollup\" AssignedTo:\"{0}\"",

 user.Name);